Pool and Spa Combination Case Study (Step by Step Guide from Professional Pool Builders)

 - Does it impact solar heating?

 We get asked quite often what it is you need to know about adding a spa to your fibreglass pool construction so we have described below things you should think about.
-We also walk you through one of our last pool and spa combination projects step by step.
+We also walk you through one of our last pool and spa combo projects step by step.

 Here we go!